AksharDP/BiliBili-Subtitles-Selector-Vite/README.md

 ## Browser Compatibility

-Tested primarily in a Chromium-based browser with Tampermonkey extension.
+Tested primarily in a Chromium-based browser with Tampermonkey extension, but it should work on any browser with the tampermonkey extention.